-Fiona (Fee) Webby General Manager, Master's Advisor Fee's personal purpose is to enable others.
-She does this by removing barriers so that they can discover their authentic selves and reach their potential.
-For over 13 years, she has worked agency-side with brands, both big and small to help them understand and succeed in the ever-changing digital landscape.
-Now she has the incredible privilege of being GM of The Mind Lab and Tech Futures Lab where we are all about creating impactful futures.
+Sarah Hindle General Manager, Master's Advisor Thriving on being a catalyst for change, Sarah loves witnessing that moment when people or organisations realise they don't have to stay 'stuck' and the possibilities open up before them.
+Comfortable with being uncomfortable, she's a dab hand at reinvention, and has a solid understanding of the dynamics of change at both the personal and organisational level.
+Sarah brings expertise in the new way of work, food and agriculture.
 Our industry advisory group Throughout your tenure in the Master of Technological Futures you'll meet, connect and collaborate with a wide range of experts who each bring their vast experiences, perspectives and passions in their fields.
 To learn more about some of our advisors, visit techfutureslab.com/our-team Academic Leadership team